VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

     ViewHelpers.setupView(it).setExactWidthPx(800).setExactHeightPx(4000).layout()
 }
 ```
-After the execution we get [4 screenshots](https://github.com/VysotskiVadim/screenshot-tests-best-practice/tree/master/app/screenshots/debug).
+After the execution I get [4 screenshots](https://github.com/VysotskiVadim/screenshot-tests-best-practice/tree/master/app/screenshots/debug).

-### Entry point 1: Record an activity
+### Entry point #1: Record whole activity

-There are 3 stages: record day UI, switch activity to the night mode, record night UI.

 Activity is in the day mode by default.
-Let's start from recording a day UI:
+We can record day UI immediately:
 ```kotlin
 val dayActivity = activityScenario.waitForActivity()
 compareScreenshot(dayActivity, name = screenshotName("day"))
 ```
+In the code above
 I got the activity using `waitForActivity` [extension](https://github.com/Karumi/Shot/blob/master/shot-android/src/main/java/com/karumi/shot/ActivityScenarioUtils.kt#L14), and recorded with the overridden name.
-The light mode screenshot is ready.

 Why do we need to override screenshot name?
 Library uses name of the test for the screenshot by default.
-We generate 2 screenshots in one test.
+But we're going to generate 2 screenshots in one test.
 To make the screenshot name unique add *_day* and *_night* postfix to the name.

-Turn on the night mode.
+Next step is to turn on night mode
 ```kotlin
 dayActivity.runOnUiThread {
     dayActivity.delegate.localNightMode = AppCompatDelegate.MODE_NIGHT_YES
 }
 ```
 `AppCompatActivity` lets you switch between day and night modes.
-Once you called `setLocalNightMode` activity restarts, i.e. Android recreates it.
+When you call `setLocalNightMode` activity restarts, i.e. Android recreates it.
-New activity uses night resources.
+Recreated activity uses night resources.
 For the user it seems like UI has just changed the colors.

-Now activity is in the night mode.
-You need to get a link to the new activity and record screenshot with overridden name.
+Get a link to the new activity and record screenshot with overridden name again.
 ```kotlin
 val nightActivity = activityScenario.waitForActivity()
 compareScreenshot(nightActivity, name = screenshotName("night"))
 ```

-If you put it all together you will get the first entry point.
+Put it all together and you get the entry point for activity screenshot recording.
 {% highlight kotlin %}
 fun <T : AppCompatActivity> ScreenshotTest.compareDayNightScreenshots(
     activityScenario: ActivityScenario<T>